The Hitchhiker's Guide to the Galaxy (TV series): Development and production

 The gap in production made for some continuity problems between the pilot episode and the remainder.
-Notably, Simon Jones's hair was cut short for another role and he wears a noticeable hairpiece in later episodes.
+Notably, Simon Jones' hair was cut short for another role and he wears a noticeable hairpiece in later episodes.
 Conversely, David Dixon's hair appears longer.

-One major change first appeared in the stage show and LP adaptations, and made its way into the novels and TV adaptation.
+One major change first appeared in the stage show and LP adaptations, and made its way into the novels and television adaptation.
 Nearly all of the sequences from episodes five and six in the first radio series that were originally co-written with John Lloyd were completely cut.
-Thus the Hotblack Desiato character and Disaster Area make appearances in TV episode five, and Ford, Arthur, Zaphod and Trillian are all randomly teleported off of Disaster Area's stunt ship in TV episode six.
+Thus the Hotblack Desiato character and Disaster Area make appearances in episode five, and Ford, Arthur, Zaphod and Trillian are all randomly teleported off of Disaster Area's stunt ship in episode six.
 Lloyd does receive a co-writer's credit on episode five, for the material on the statistics about the universe.
 The complexities of adapting the material for television meant that some episodes became as long as 35 minutes; as a result, material that had appeared in the radio series (e.g.: the seance involving Zaphod's ancestors) had to be cut.
 The programme is particularly notable for its mock computer animation sequences, actually produced on film using traditional cel animation techniques.
 There have been several different edits of the series: Some, but not all, American PBS stations recut the series into seven 30-minute episodes when they began transmitting the episodes nearly two years later, in December 1982.
-Other PBS stations re-edited the programme into TV movies, broadcasting more than one episode at a time without interruption.
+Other PBS stations re-edited the programme into television movies, broadcasting more than one episode at a time without interruption.
 The UK videotape release was on two cassettes, each consisting of three episodes edited to run together and also adding some previously unseen material.
 The soundtrack was remixed into stereo.
 The North American VHS tape released by CBS/Fox Video included this material on a single video cassette.
-The DVD edition claims to be the final and definitive version of the six TV episodes.
+The DVD edition claims to be the final and definitive version of the six television episodes.

 Another production problem was that, being a visual adaptation, a solution had to be found to display Zaphod's three arms and two heads, a joke originally written for radio.
 In a previous stage adaptation, a version of a pantomime horse was used, where two actors filled one costume, providing three arms and two heads between them.
-For this TV series, a radio-controlled animatronic head was designed and built, incorporating twelve servo motors and two receivers.
+For this television series, a radio-controlled animatronic head was designed and built, incorporating twelve servo motors and two receivers.
 However, the head was notoriously unreliable and in many scenes merely sits there, inanimate.
 For the third arm, most of the time it was seen tucked into Zaphod's jacket.
-But when called for, Mike Kelt, who had designed the extra head (with Joan Stribling; BBC Make-up, Hair, Prosthetics Designer) would hide behind Mark Wing-Davey and slip his arm into the appropriate sleeve.
+But when called for Mike Kelt, who had designed the extra head (with make-up, hair and prosthetics designer Joan Stribling) would hide behind Mark Wing-Davey and slip his arm into the appropriate sleeve.